 - Could be unethical.
 Airbnb causes housing and rent prices to increase

-- Kids are not welcome at many properties
+- Kids and pets are not welcome at many properties

 - Cheaper for short stays (1-3 nights)